GCOM7140/group-project/README.md

 and credibly][Zhang and Shaw 2012].
 * Convincing reasons explain why certain data are given priority (over others).
-* An appropriate variety of data is included in the analysis to inform decision-making from multiple angles using a mixture of numeric and text data.
+* An appropriate variety of data is included in the analysis to inform decision-making from multiple angles.
 * Statements about data limitations are made at appropriate times.

 ### Methods (25%)
-* A breadth and depth of techniques covered in [R for Data Science][Grolemund and Wickham 2017] and [Text Mining With R][Silge and Robinson 2017] are applied [accurately, collaboratively, and reproducibly][Parker 2017].
+* A breadth and depth of techniques covered in [R for Data Science][Grolemund and Wickham 2017] are applied [accurately, collaboratively, and reproducibly][Parker 2017].
 * The techniques being performed complement one another and create synergies that offer deeper insights than the individual analyses would offer independently.